acrolinx/acrolinx-sidebar-demo-java/README.md

 ### Java SDK

-The Java SDK for the Acrolinx sidebar is also available on [GitHub](https://github.com/acrolinx/sidebar-sdk-java).
+The Java SDK for the Acrolinx sidebar is available on [GitHub](https://github.com/acrolinx/sidebar-sdk-java).
 Find the documentation for the current Java SDK [here](https://cdn.rawgit.com/acrolinx/sidebar-sdk-java/c87a57f6/docs/index.html).

 ### Logging